StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

 ## Step 1: Log in with the default credentials

-=== "On-premises"
+=== "TheHive On-prem"

     !!! warning "Requirements"
         This procedure assumes that you have already installed TheHive using the [step-by-step installation guide](../installation/step-by-step-installation-guide.md) and that TheHive is up and running.

-    1. Launch your web browser.
+    1. Open your web browser.

     2. Browse to `http://<your-server-address>:9000/`.

-        !!! tip "Don't know your server address?"
+        !!! tip "Not sure of your server address?"
-            Check the `application.conf` configuration file for the `application.baseUrl` value.
+            Check the `application.conf` configuration file for the `application.baseUrl` setting.

     3. Enter the default credentials.